12 Sweet Valentine’s Day Games for People of All Ages

 Using a blackboard or whiteboard, start a game of Valentine’s Day Pictionary.
 This version is played exactly like the classic one.
 Divide the kids into two teams and put a list of Valentine’s Day words and phrases into a hat (or bowl).

 One child will pull a word or phrase from the hat and draw it for their team to guess.
 Use a timer if you’d like to limit the time for each team to draw and guess.
 If they guess right, they get a point and then it’s the other team’s turn to do the same.

 Rotate who draws each time until everyone has had a turn.
 At the end, the team with the most points wins.

 For a neat printable game, hand out some pencils and see how good the kids are at matching up the famous couples.

-Who is Shrek’s sweetie pie?
+Who is the love of Shrek’s life?
 What character completes Miss Piggy?
-And what about Mickey Mouse — who is his love?
+And who is Mickey Mouse’s significant other?

 With characters from cartoons, fairy tales, movies, and television shows, kids just pop in the partner for each name.
 Purple Trail provides 20 characters on the list with an answer key just in case you aren’t sure yourself.
 Plus, you can add more couples for even more fun.
 Whoever guesses the most right wins.

 Maybe you’re planning a group gathering of your own when cupid arrives this year.
 For some great games that adults can play, these options will keep the party going.

 This first game could be played at a party for kids as well.
 But it really fits in great as an adult party ice-breaker, especially for singles.